A transcript of this video can be found here.

 This stage is all about action and preparing your idea for launch.
 Students are provided with access to the RAU Enterprise team’s bank of experts who include lawyers, intellectual property specialists, accountants, retail consultants and branding experts.
-To further support our budding entrepreneurs we also host a three-day Launch Camp, which provides an intensive start-up bootcamp covering all the key areas involved.
+To further support our budding entrepreneurs, we also host a weekend Launch Camp, which provides an intensive start-up bootcamp covering all the key areas involved.

-Each year our entrepreneurial students are invited to enter our Grand Idea Competition and pitch their concept and business plan to our panel of expert judges who have included people such as Levi Roots (Reggae Reggae sauce) and Julian Dunkerton (co-founder SuperDry).
-Students pitch in the hope of winning £2,500 equity free to invest in their business.
+Each year our entrepreneurial students are invited to enter our Grand Idea Competition and pitch their concept and business plan to our panel of expert judges who have included people such as Levi Roots (Reggae Reggae sauce) and Julian Dunkerton (co-founder of SuperDry).
+Students pitch in the hope of winning an equity free cash prize to invest in their business.

 "The Enterprise Programme gave me the confidence and support to be able to launch my first company.
 I am now beginning to launch my second company and I wouldn't be able to do it without their support"